SagarSDagdu/SDDownloadManager/README.md

 ## Contributions

 All contributions are welcome.
-Please fork the project to add functionalities and open a pull request to have them merged into the master branch in the next releases.
+Please fork the project to add functionalities and submit a pull request to merge them in next releases.